 Be clear and strategic.

-Especially as you advance in your career, there’s no doubt you could include a laundry list of past responsibilities.
+As you advance in your career, there’s no doubt you could include a laundry list of past responsibilities.
 However, think about your profile from a strategic standpoint; where do you want to be in the next five or 10 years?
 What information is relevant in helping you get there?
-If your position descriptions get too long, make sure you consider what aligns to your future goals and leave out anything that will be a distraction.
+Keep your position descriptions succinct, making sure you consider what aligns to your future goals and leaving out anything that will be a distraction.
 If you are looking for a new job, think like a recruiter and use common, searchable terms.
 Additionally, make sure your title and summary are clear and provide concise information about what you do and where you want to be.

 Highlight accomplishments and projects.